This recipe has become my default when I need something reliable and fast.

-This chicken tenders recipe air fryer method relies on rapid hot air circulation to brown the coating evenly while keeping the inside moist.
-No deep fryer, no splatter, no heavy oil.
-You brush the tenders, press them into the coating, and let the machine do the work.
+This chicken tenders recipe air fryer method uses rapid hot air circulation to brown the coating evenly while keeping the chicken juicy.
+Brush each tender with olive oil, press it into the panko mixture, and let the machine do the work.
+No standing at the stove flipping pieces in hot oil.

 What Makes Air Fryer Chicken Tenders Crispy